Epistle of Ignatius to the Romans: Significance

 While To the Romans is primarily significant for Ignatius’ discussion of his impending martyrdom, it is also important for serving as a representation of early Christian writing, though it does differ from the other six letters Ignatius wrote.

 Ignatius implores the Roman Christians to allow him to be martyred, that they practice what they teach in regard to enduring suffering.
 The language Ignatius uses to discuss his death is frequently eucharistic, often referring to the consumption of his body as bread.
 Likewise, the language Ignatius uses is morbid, as the prospect of his death informs much of the letter.
 He claims that only through death can he attain true freedom, and that there is no longer any value in worldly things for him.
 Ignatius also likens his movement towards Rome to a victory march from battle.
 The various metaphors Ignatius uses glorify martyrdom.
 Overall, his rumination on martyrdom reflects the countercultural attitudes of Christianity during this post-apostolic era.

 Also, it is important in how it differs from Ignatius’ other six epistles.
 This letter discusses martyrdom with a people Ignatius has not yet personally encountered (the Christian community in Rome), whereas the other letters primarily address issues such as church hierarchy, creeds and confessions, and maintaining Christianity.
 Ignatius also remarked that he could not command the Roman Christians the way Peter and Paul once did, such a comment making sense only if Peter had been a leader, if not the leader, of the church in Rome.

 Thus, this letter places importance upon Rome as a vehicle towards martyrdom.

 Finally, this text is also important because it provides a sketch of the emerging church hierarchy.
-We can see how the three-tiered church hierarchy (consisting of bishops, elders, and deacons) was coming into being, and how regional churches were gaining unity through it.
+We can see how the three-tiered church hierarchy (consisting of bishops, presbyters, and deacons) was coming into being, and how regional churches were gaining unity through it.